zishanqin/Symbolic-transfer/Theory_Chart/Presentation.md

 ## Lecture Pres.
 ### Silde 1:<br>
 Hi, everyone!
+Here is group **num**. <br>
-I am xxx, today I am going to present our project to you. <br>
+I am Taylor Qin, today I am going to present our project, Symbolic Transfer in Games in Deep Reinforcement Learning, to you. <br>
-Our team members are xx, xx, and me. <br>
+Our team members are Junming, Wei, and me.
+And this project was supervised by Katya.
-We are group **num**.
-Our project is Symbolic Transfer in Games in Deep Reinforcement Learning, supervised by Katya.
 Thank you Katya.<br>
 ### Slide 2: <br>
 The goal of our project is to tranfer the knowledge we have gained from the game on the left, to the one on the right. <br>
 The original game wants to hit as many 'plus' objects as possible, and to avoid the 'triangles'. <br>